 Origins of the Yoast Academy

-The Yoast Academy was founded by Marieke some two years ago, to give people who wanted to up their SEO skills an alternative to reading through loads of posts and eBooks.
+The Yoast Academy was founded by Marieke in 2015, to give people who wanted to up their SEO skills an alternative to reading through loads of posts and eBooks.
 Each course provides students with everything they need to master a specific aspect of SEO, for example, SEO copywriting, technical SEO or site structure.
 The tailor-made courses soon proved to be a success.
 The number of courses steadily grew, to a total of six today.

 In the early days, it was mostly Marieke who spent much of her time on the academy; now we have two more people dedicating their time to improving and creating SEO courses.